rrousselGit/provider/README.md

 - simplified allocation/disposal of resources
 - lazy-loading
-- a largely reduced boilerplate over making a new class every time
+- a vastly reduced boilerplate over making a new class every time
-- devtools friendly
+- friendly to devtools
 - a common way to consume these [InheritedWidget]s (See [Provider.of]/[Consumer]/[Selector])
 - increased scalability for classes with a listening mechanism that grows exponentially in complexity (such as [ChangeNotifier], which is O(N) for dispatching notifications).

-To read more about `provider`, see its [documentation](https://pub.dev/documentation/provider/latest/provider/provider-library.html).
+To read more about a `provider`, see its [documentation](https://pub.dev/documentation/provider/latest/provider/provider-library.html).

 See also:

-- [the official Flutter state management documentation](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple), which showcase how to use `provider` + [ChangeNotifier]
+- [The official Flutter state management documentation](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple), which showcases how to use `provider` + [ChangeNotifier]
 - [flutter architecture sample](https://github.com/brianegan/flutter_architecture_samples/tree/master/change_notifier_provider), which contains an implementation of that app using `provider` + [ChangeNotifier]
-- [flutter_bloc](https://github.com/felangel/bloc) and [Mobx](https://github.com/mobxjs/mobx.dart), which use `provider` in their architecture
+- [flutter_bloc](https://github.com/felangel/bloc) and [Mobx](https://github.com/mobxjs/mobx.dart), which uses a `provider` in their architecture

 ## Migration from 4.x.x to 5.0.0-nullsafety